foundling/terminal-weather-old/README.md

 # terminal-weather

-Terminal weather is a cli tool that outputs a minimal description of the weather.
-You can embed it in your terminal prompt or use it by itself.
-It is optimized to be embedded in your terminal prompt, so you won't get bogged down by recurrent loading of modules and http calls to the weather api every time your prompt is re-rendered.
+Terminal weather is an embeddable cli command that outputs a minimal description of the weather.
+It is optimized for the prompt and cached every ten minutes by default.

 ## Requirements